Bullying Facts and Resources

 Bullying Facts and Resources can consist of verbal bullying, physical bullying, Social and Cyber–bullying, racial and sexual harassment are topics I believe most of us can relate with in one form or another.

 Verbal and physical bullying, laughing at and treating others in a demeaning, shameful manner, being hateful and hurtful does leave its’ mark on an individual.
-Children and teens alike are exposed to not only physical abuse and verbal expressions but also deal with cyber–bullying.
-It’s important that the person being bullied knows that there are people who care and they are NOT alone.
+Children and teens are dealing with physical abuse, verbal expressions and cyber–bullying.
+Children need to feel people care and they are not alone.

 INCLUDED IN THIS ARTICLE IS INFORMATION ON: